 First, you should limit your dose of Vyvanse to the minimum amount that still gives you positive results.

-Second, you should take 2-3 capsules of Thorne Research Magnesium Citrate (Amazon) nightly.
+Second, you should take 2 capsules of Thorne Research Magnesium Citramate (Amazon) nightly.

-Magnesium citrate is a compound that’s amazing for your cardiovascular system.
-It’s cheap, highly-effetive, and great at regulating your heart rate.
-Not to mention, taking magnesium citrate will also reduce your anxiety, make you feel less sore after working out, and give you more mental clarity.
+Magnesium citramate is a compound that’s amazing for your cardiovascular system.
+It’s affordable, highly-effective, and great at regulating your heart rate.
+Not to mention, taking magnesium citramate will also reduce your anxiety, make you feel less sore after working out, and give you more mental clarity.

 Spry Dental Chewing Gum

 Many people who take Vyvanse also claim to experience dry mouth and/or bruxism (teeth grinding).

 Chewing gum is a super simple solution that will help you limit this side effect.

 I chew Spry gum (Amazon) because it uses xylitol instead of sugar, so it’s a lot better for your health.
 It makes your breath smell minty fresh too.